dan-subic/ratbags/docs/src/extras/alchemy.md

 # Alchemy

-_The system below is adapted from_ [Naively Simple Alchemy](https://foreignplanets.blogspot.com/2020/07/naively-simple-alchemy.html).
+_The system below is adapted from_ [Naively Simple Alchemy](https://foreignplanets.blogspot.com/2020/07/naively-simple-alchemy.html) by Rook.

 ## Requirements